 My way of seeing

 If you need a four-leaf clover, I’m your guy.
-For some reason, I’ve always been good at spotting the ones that are just a litte different.
+For some reason, I’ve always been good at spotting the ones that are just a little different.

 Little things, strange things, different things, and things overlooked have always interested me in photography, too.
 Not only in still-lifes and landscapes, but also in live subjects such as musicians.
 A singer’s hand gesture from a side angle, for instance, can be more interesting to me that a frontal shot; a glance or a facial expression can nudge my camera and lens in that direction.

 I’ve always been drawn to light and how it interacts with different objects and textures.
 For some images, I like fairly directional light that allows me to play with shadows and textures; for others--for instance, macros of lichens and such--I prefer softer, more diffuse light.
 (Overcast days are perfect for macro photography--and portraits, too.)